apiflask/apiflask/docs/openapi.md

     pass
 ```

-!!! tips

-    The `example` metadata passed in the field of the data schema will be overwritten
-    with the example passed in the `input` and `output` decorator.

 !!! note

     Currently, the `example`/`examples` parameter in the `input` decorator is only
-    support JSON body .
+    support JSON body.
 When you need to set a custom example for query data,
-    you can set the field example in the data schema:
+    you can set the field example (property-level example) in the data schema:

     ```python
     class PetQuerySchema(Schema):